 Mary Mattox has trained and worked with animals most of her life.
-She grew up in New Zealand where she rode racehorses and worked on dairy farms whenever she could as a kid.
-She worked a lot with sheepdogs during Christmas holidays, and on and off over her lifetime has taught dogs obedience and tricks, starting with her first dog, Charlie, when she was 15.
+She grew up in New Zealand, where she rode racehorses and worked on dairy farms whenever she could as a kid.
+Mary worked alongside sheepdogs during the Christmas holidays and on and off over her lifetime, teaching dogs obedience and tricks, starting with her first dog Charlie when Mary was 15.
 She moved to America when she was 17 and became widely known for her natural wisdom in breeding and raising pigs, goats, dogs, and horses.
-She broke horses for about eight years, has been a 4H Leader for 10 years and has been involved in 4H for 18 years.
-Mary has always had the knack for training dogs.
-This is who she is.
+She broke horses for about eight years, has been a 4H leader for ten years, and has been involved in 4H for 18 years.

-American Veterans have written a blank check to the US government, therefore those Veteran men and women have written a blank check for their lives — so that we can sleep safely at night.
-Veterans with PTSD want to be able to walk out their front door.
+American Veterans have written a blank check to the US government; therefore, those Veteran men and women have written a blank check for their lives — so that we can sleep safely at night.
+Veterans with PTSD, MST, or other service-related disabilities want to be able to walk out their front door.
 They want to be able to live their lives.
 These service dogs change Veterans’ lives.
-Many Veterans can’t leave their own homes because they may hear a backfire of a car, or hear a helicopter and start having traumatic flashbacks.
+Many Veterans can’t leave their own homes because they may hear a backfire of a car or hear a helicopter and start having traumatic flashbacks.
 Veterans who have difficulty leaving their homes, such as going to the grocery store for themselves, these dogs open up a new world to them that they didn’t know they could have.
 With trauma issues, it is a gift to have the company of a dog who provides unconditional loving companionship.
 The dog provides a sense of emotional and psychological security to the Veteran.
-These dogs are trained to wake the veteran at night if the Veteran is having night terrors.
+These dogs are trained to wake the Veteran at night if the Veteran is having night terrors.
 The dog will get up on the bed and lick them until they wake out of their nightmare.
-This makes the Veteran feel safer, more comfortable, less anxious and less agitated.
+This makes the Veteran feel safer, more comfortable, less anxious, and less agitated.
 Having that security is a huge gift provided by that dog.